See whales and sea lions while kayaking in Patagonia seas.

 Breakfast at hotels is usually a buffet style affair with eggs, juices, cereals, fruits, teas, coffees etc.

 There are a variety of restaurants for all budgets in Puerto Madryn and Puerto Piramides.

 When we sea kayak and camp, we will be in very remote areas and a flexible and positive attitude is needed.
 There is a limit to the amount of food and drink we can carry on the kayaks.

 While camping, breakfast features hot drinks, eggs, pancakes, cereals etc. Lunch will be sandwiches, snacks, crackers etc.

 Dinners will include pasta, rice, meats and fish, cooked by your guide/cook and you may need to muck in and help out.

-The kayaking on this trip is suitable for beginners, but clients should be fairly active and should be confident around water.
+The kayaking on this trip is suitable for intermediate kayakers with previous experience of sea kayaking & wilderness camping.
+Clients should be fairly active and should be confident around water.

 Clients joining this trip should love the outdoors, be comfortable travelling in remote areas, be prepared for weather changes and most of all have a sense of humour and a positive attitude.

 Guides use day 1-2 to assess people’s kayaking abilities.